 Hoboken is the best place for nightlife with lots of bars, lounges, and dancing options for late-night fun.
 Keep in mind that even though you’re in New Jersey, Hoboken is still a city and can be expensive.

 Want more info about Hoboken?
-See Yvette’s local guide to where to stay in New Jersey for help planning your trip.
+See Yvette’s guide to where to stay in Hoboken.

 Pros of Staying in Hoboken: